Uniform energy bound and Morawetz estimate for extreme components of spin fields in the exterior of a slowly rotating

 \subsubsection{$\mathcal{F}_{A}$ regime (angular-dominated frequency regime)}

-Here, we fix $\omega_1$ as in Section \ref{sect:trapfreq}, and will choose $\lambda_1$ to be sufficiently large.
-This regime is contained in $\left\{(\omega, m, \ell): |\omega|\leq \omega_1, \lambda\geq \lambda_1-1\right\}$.
+Here, we fix $\omega_1$ and a small parameter $\veps_1$ as in Section \ref{sect:trapfreq} and will choose $\lambda_1$ to be sufficiently large.
+The general idea is as follows.
 In this regime, for sufficiently small $|a|/M$, the zero points of $V'(r)$ in $[r_+,\infty)$ are located in a small neighborhood of $r=3M$.
-The $Q^f$ current is utilized to achieve the positivity of the bulk term outside this small neighborhood, while $hV|u|^2$ in $(Q^h)'$ is used to compensate the potential negative bulk term in $(Q^f)'$ with $h(r)$ being a positive constant in this small neighborhood.
-We will constrain ourself here not to give the explicit constructions of the functions $f$ and $h$, but refer to \cite[Sect.9.4]{dafermos2010decay}.
-We restate the conclusion here. \begin{lemma} Fix $\omega_1$ as in Section \ref{sect:trapfreq}, and choose $\lambda_1$ to be sufficiently large and $|a|/M$ sufficiently small, then for arbitrary $r_{\infty}^*>R^*$ and $r_{-\infty}^*<r_c^*$, we have in $\mathcal{F}_A$ frequency regime the following estimate
+The $Q^f$ current is utilized to achieve the positivity of the bulk term outside this small neighborhood, while in this small neighborhood, $hV|u|^2$ in $(Q^h)'$ with $h(r)$ being a positive constant is used to dominate the potentially negative bulk terms in $(Q^f)'$.